broadinstitute/liftover/service/README.md

-This folder contains a liftover backend service designed for Google Cloud Run.
+This folder contains the liftover backend service designed for Google Cloud Run.

 `make` sub-commands: